General Guide by The All Tomato

 - Attack Speed (AS, ASPD): The number of basic attacks performed per second.
 This has a cap of 2.5.

 - Range: The number of in-game units a basic attack reaches.
-Range does not increase with level (except Tristana's, because of her passive Draw a Bead).
+Range does not increase with level.

 - Movement Speed (MS): The number of in-game units a champion travels per second.
-This does not increase with levels.
+This does not increase with level.

 - Cooldown Reduction (CDR): Reduces ability cooldowns by a percentage.
 Caps at 40%.